The 60s Were Very Different

 Lots of Sexism

 One of the worst things about the 60s was the treatment of women.
 They were expected to wear skirts, look flawless, and do all the housework.
 Female doctors or bankers were almost unheard of.
 And a married woman couldn’t even open a bank account without her husband’s signature.
+Career ambitions were often dismissed, and gender roles were rigidly enforced.

 Endless Pollution

 Although climate change is still an issue, at least pollution isn’t as bad as it was in the 60s.
 Care for the environment was very low on the priority list for governments, and air pollution was so bad sometimes that people would have breathing difficulties.
+Rivers were toxic, litter was everywhere, and industrial waste poured out unchecked into nature.

 Information Was Hard to Find